lilab-bcb/cumulus/docs/drop_seq.rst

 **Version 1**

-- Renamed cumulus to cumulus
+- Renamed sccloud to cumulus
 - Added use_bases_mask option when running bcl2fastq

 **Version 18**